Narotam-Mishra/react-hook-form_learning/ReadMe.txt

 # watch() method will be useful if we wanted to display a preview of the form field values

 # If we wnt to perform side effect after watching a value then in such case we can use the callback version of the watch method.

+## Lec 18 - Get Field Values (3:05)

+# Another method to read field values is getValues() method.

+# To use 'getValues' method, we will destructure it from the 'from' object

+# Unlike 'watch' method, 'getValues' method will not trigger re-renders or subscribe to input changes making it better option for getting form values when a user clicks on a button or perfrom a specific action.

+# In addition to retrieving all field values, we can retrieve specific field values by passing in the field name or an array of field names to the 'getValues' method.

+# 'getValues' method is very useful method for retrieving form values when a specific action is performed such as 'clicking a button'